scorpionjacky/linux-kernel/boot/multiboot_2.md

 Maybe I should first explain how an assembly loop works.
 We use the ecx register as a counter variable, just like i in a for loop.
 After mapping the ecx-th entry, we increase ecx by one and jump to .map_p2_table again if it's still smaller than 512.

-To map a P2 entry we first calculate the start address of its page in eax: The ecx-th entry needs to be mapped to ecx * 2MiB.
-We use the mul operation for that, which multiplies eax with the given register and stores the result in eax.
-Then we set the present, writable, and huge page bits and write it to the P2 entry.
-The address of the ecx-th entry in P2 is p2_table + ecx * 8, because each entry is 8 bytes large.
+To map a P2 entry we first calculate the start address of its page in `eax`: The `ecx-th` entry needs to be mapped to `ecx * 2MiB`.
+We use the `mul` operation for that, which multiplies `eax` with the given register and stores the result in `eax`.
+Then we set the `present`, `writable`, and `huge page` bits and write it to the P2 entry.
+The address of the `ecx-th` entry in P2 is `p2_table + ecx * 8`, because each entry is 8 bytes large.

 Now the first gigabyte (512 * 2MiB) of our kernel is identity mapped and thus accessible through the same physical and virtual addresses.